Homemade Candied Orange Peel (Old Fashioned Recipe)

 A saucepan, cooling rack and a rimmed tray (or large baking dish) are needed for this recipe.

-Make sure to head to the recipe card below for the full candied orange peel recipe and instructions!
+Here’s a summary of how to make this candied orange peel.
+Make sure to head to the recipe card below for the full recipe and instructions!

-Use a vegetable peeler to peel the oranges from top to bottom in straight wide strips.
-Use a sharp knife to cut the peel into thin strips that are around 1/2cm thick (1/4”).
+STEP 1.
+Peel the oranges from top to bottom with a vegetable peeler, to create wide strips.
+Use a sharp knife to cut these wide strips into thin strips.

-Slices of orange peel in a saucepan of water
+Orange peel cut into strips and placed in a saucepan of water

 What is candied orange made of?